 Directories are lists of persons or organizations that are systematically arranged.
 They typically provide addresses and affiliations for individuals and addresses, officers, functions, and similar data for organizations.
 Use these to compare organizations or to locate contact information to ask for information directly from the source.

 Encyclopedias provide short entries or essays on topics and typically include a short bibliography of references for further research.
-Examples include both general purpose encyclopedias like World Book Advanced Encyclopedia and subject-specific ones like Encyclopedia of Management from Gale Virtual Reference Library or Grzimek's Animal Life Encyclopedia from Gale .
+Most are subject-specific ones like or .

 Handbooks provide short entries or chapters on a topic, offering practical guidance or "how-to" instructions.
-Examples include the CRC Handbook of Chemistry and Physics , ADA Nutrition Care Manual , and Marks' Standard Handbook for Mechanical Engineers from Knovel .
+Examples include the CRC Handbook of Chemistry and Physics , ADA Nutrition Care Manual , and Elsevier Handbooks in Economics .

 Statistics can be used to verify your position or support an assertion in your research.
 Almanacs may offer some statistical information, but statistical sources will provide more in-depth coverage.
 Examples include the Statistical abstract of the United States and International Monetary Fund eLibrary .